BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 If you can afford it and don’t have other viable options, Starlink is your best bet.
 (Photo by Alejandro Medellin)

 In my day-to-day use, Starlink proved surprisingly stable.
 Even during the busiest times in my household — two people working from home, both on Teams calls, plus the TV running in the background — it held up without noticeable lag or drops.
 Latency felt steady, and I didn’t experience peak-hour slowdowns that sometimes plague traditional ISPs.
-Streaming, browsing and video calls all worked as expected, even when several devices were in play.
+Streaming, browsing, and video calls all worked as expected, even when several devices were in play.

 Take a look at our unboxing and setup video for the Starlink Gen 3.